collabamigo/backend/README.md

 # django-collabconnect
-The backend used for the website -under developemnt
+The backend used for the website -under development